socotecio/django-socio-grpc/docs/features/pagination.rst

 Using it
 --------

-You can use metadata or ``_pagination`` request field to make the filters works out of the box.
+You can use metadata or ``_pagination`` request field to make the filters work out of the box.

 For more example you can see the `client in DSG example repo <https://github.com/socotecio/django-socio-grpc-example/blob/main/backend/bib_example_filter_client.py>`_